Acid dissociation constant: Factors that affect pKa values

 Pauling's second rule is that the value of the first pKa for acids of the formula XOm(OH)n depends primarily on the number of oxo groups m, and is approximately independent of the number of hydroxy groups n, and also of the central atom X. Approximate values of pKa are 8 for m = 0, 2 for m = 1, −3 for m = 2 and < −10 for m = 3.
 Alternatively, various numerical formulas have been proposed including pKa = 8 − 5m (known as Bell's rule), pKa = 7 − 5m, or pKa = 9 − 7m.
 The dependence on m correlates with the oxidation state of the central atom, X: the higher the oxidation state the stronger the oxyacid.

 For example, pKa for HClO is 7.2, for HClO2 is 2.0, for HClO3 is −1 and HClO4 is a strong acid (pK_{a} ≪ 0).
 The increased acidity on adding an oxo group is due to stabilization of the conjugate base by delocalization of its negative charge over an additional oxygen atom.
-This rule can help assign molecular structure: for example, phosphorous acid (H3PO3) has a pKa near 2, which suggested that the structure is HPO(OH)2, as later confirmed by NMR spectroscopy, and not P(OH)3, which would be expected to have a pKa near 8.
+This rule can help assign molecular structure: for example, phosphorous acid, having molecular formula H3PO3, has a pKa near 2, which suggested that the structure is HPO(OH)2, as later confirmed by NMR spectroscopy, and not P(OH)3, which would be expected to have a pKa near 8.

-With organic acids inductive effects and mesomeric effects affect the pKa values.
+Inductive effects and mesomeric effects affect the pKa values.
 A simple example is provided by the effect of replacing the hydrogen atoms in acetic acid by the more electronegative chlorine atom.
 The electron-withdrawing effect of the substituent makes ionisation easier, so successive pKa values decrease in the series 4.7, 2.8, 1.4, and 0.7 when 0, 1, 2, or 3 chlorine atoms are present.
 The Hammett equation, provides a general expression for the effect of substituents.